kevinbirch/kanabo/src/main/man/kanabo.1.md

     Evaluate a single JSONPath \<expression\> and print the result to *stdout*.

   * `-i`, `--interactive`
-    Evaluate expressions interactivly.
+    Evaluate expressions interactively.
 Newline separated query expressions will be read from *stdin* and the result of each printed to *stdout*.
-When using this option, the `--file` option is also requred.
+When using this option, the `--file` option is also required.

 Miscellaneous options: